ethhub-io/ethhub/docs/using-ethereum/running-an-ethereum-node.md

 Waits for around 200 seconds before beginning to sync from 2,300 blocks in the past, then periodically receives small bundles of 1 to 10 blocks.
 The initial sync takes very little time.

-**parity --light**

-Begins syncing from a hardcoded value \(block \#6219777\) almost immediately, at a rate of approximately 23,500 blocks per minute.
-With a height at 6,500,000, this takes 15 minutes.
-Once synced, the light node receives blocks as they get mined and validated by full nodes.

-**parity --light --no-hardcoded-sync**

-Same as --light but syncs from genesis block.

-### Connecting Parity light node to MetaMask (MacOS)

-1. Download [homebrew](https://brew.sh) (you will have to go through apple dev terms first)

-2. Find and open the application Terminal (utilties/terminal)

-3. Enter the following commands one by one into the Terminal:

-**brew tap paritytech/paritytech**
-*(this adds parity to list of brew taps)*

-**brew install parity**
-*(installs parity - stable version)*

-**parity --light  --jsonrpc-cors="chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn" &**
-*(syncs light node, connects to peers and imports blockheaders)*

-Press ctrl+C and then type:

-**tail -f nohup.out**
-*(this will show you logs to ensure its all working)*

-4. Open metamask on web browser, drop down network, connect to localhost.

 ## Archive Nodes